periodicity not handled correctly in trjconv when converting to pdb

 the 3.3.1 patches version of trjconv appears to have the same problem.

-#3 Updated by David Mobley almost 14 years ago
+#3 Updated by David Mobley about 14 years ago

 I'll give the center option a shot, as I haven't tried it.